Adding Catalyst 9800 Wireless Controller and Access Points to Dashboard

 Dashboard Prerequisites

-• To add a 9800 wireless controller to an existing Network navigate to the network and go to Network-wide > Add devices.
-Click +Claim devices
+- To add a 9800 wireless controller to an existing network, navigate to the network and go to Network-wide > Add devices.
+Click +Claim devices.

 Restrictions

-For detailed recommendations on how to organize your wireless controllers and access points in dashboard networks see Cloud Monitoring for Catalyst Wireless Design Guide.
+For detailed recommendations on how to organize your wireless controllers and access points in dashboard networks, see Cloud Monitoring for Catalyst Wireless Design Guide.

-Dashboard managed MR or CW (Meraki mode) access points CANNOT be added to the same Network as monitored access points and must be claimed to separate Networks.
+Dashboard managed MR or CW (Meraki mode) access points CANNOT be added to the same network as monitored access points and must be claimed to separate networks. |

-Dashboard managed MR or CW (Meraki mode) access points CAN be added to the same Network as wireless controllers as long as there are NO MR or CW (Meraki mode) access points in the Network.
+Dashboard managed MR or CW (Meraki mode) access points CANNOT be in the same network as Catalyst wireless controllers. |

-For example, you cannot add access points joined to wireless controller-A to a network that was already reserved to hold access points on wireless controller-B.
+A network can be reserved to hold access points of a single wireless controller.
+For example, you cannot add access points joined to wireless controller-A to a network that was already reserved to hold access points on wireless controller-B. |

-Claiming Wireless Controllers to Organization
+Claiming Wireless Controllers to an Organization

-If your dashboard Organization uses Per-device licensing you cannot claim your 9800 wireless controller from the Organization Inventory.
-Go to Network-wide > Configure > Add devices and click +Claim Devices
+If your dashboard Organization uses Per-device licensing you cannot claim your 9800 wireless controller from the organization inventory.
+Go to Network-wide > Configure > Add devices and click +Claim Devices.

 Web UI